Mattia-Carcione/express.js/1.5 express - ejs/README.md

 * Outputs the value into the template (HTML escaped)

-* Variable should be passed from index.js like an object's key.
+* Variable should be passed from index.js.

+* Type of variable accepted: String, number, array and oject.

 For example: